mindreframer/golang-devops-stuff/website/source/docs/builders/qemu.html.markdown

   five seconds and one minute 30 seconds, respectively.
 If this isn't specified, the default is 10 seconds.

-* `disk_size` (int) - The size, in megabytes, of the hard disk to create for the VM.
-By default, this is 40000 (40 GB).
+* `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
+By default, this is 40000 (about 40 GB).

 * `disk_interface` (string) - The interface to use for the disk.
 Allowed values include any of "ide," "scsi" or "virtio."
 Note also that any boot commands or kickstart type scripts must have proper adjustments for resulting device names.
 The Qemu builder uses "virtio" by default.

+* `floppy_files` (array of strings) - A list of files to place onto a floppy disk that is attached when the VM is booted.
+This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
+By default, no floppy will be attached.
+All files listed in this setting get placed into the root directory of the floppy and the floppy is attached as the first floppy device.
+Currently, no support exists for creating sub-directories on the floppy.
+Wildcard characters (*, ?, and []) are allowed.
+Directory names are also allowed, which will add all the files found in the directory to the floppy.

 * `format` (string) - Either "qcow2" or "raw", this specifies the output format of the virtual machine image.
 This defaults to "qcow2".

-* `floppy_files` (array of strings) - A list of files to place onto a floppy disk that gets attached when Packer powers up the VM.
-This is most useful for unattended Windows installs, which look for an `Autounattend.xml` file on removable media.
-By default no floppy will be attached.
-All files listed in this setting get placed into the root directory of the floppy and teh floppy is attached as the first floppy device.
-Currently, no support exists for sub-directories.

-* `headless` (bool) - Packer defaults to building virtual machines by launching a GUI that shows the console of the machine being built.
+* `headless` (boolean) - Packer defaults to building virtual machines by launching a GUI that shows the console of the machine being built.
   When this value is set to true, the machine will start without a console.